 We discussed a few methods involving wood to prevent drafty lids above.
 Next let’s examine metal hinges.

 Traditional blacksmith-forged iron or steel hinges with decorative engraving or hammer marks are extremely attractive, but they just don’t meet my performance criteria.
-To begin with, iron/steel always rust.
-Rust then expands, becomes abrasive, and wears off destroying tolerances, a nasty cycle.
-Handmade hinges look cool, but tolerances are poor.
+To begin with, iron/steel always rusts, with the corroded steel expanding in volume, becoming abrasive, and destroying tolerances, a nasty cycle.
+Handmade hinges look cool, but tolerances are always poor.
 And most importantly, traditional hinge pins are short and small in diameter with tiny bearing surfaces that wear quickly, and since their ends are peened, they cannot be removed easily.
 That would never do.

 The long strap hinges used on American and British chests may look sexy, but they often cause the lid to crack and split.
 Think about it.